Payne3/Shmoodify/README.md

 # Shmoodify
-An application to create a music playlist based on your schmood
+An application to create a music playlist based on your shmood